-This course focuses on the development of advanced clinical skills related to complex, multi-system critical care illnesses or injuries simulations client.
-Under direct supervision, students will have an opportunity to develop and improve client centered care through advanced critical thinking scenarios, therapeutic nursing interventions and ongoing practice of technical skills within the context of the critical care practice environments.
-(A, CSU)
+This course focuses on developing advanced clinical skills related to complex, multi-system critical care illnesses or injuries and simulation patients.
+Under direct supervision, students will have an opportunity to develop and improve patient-centered care through advanced critical thinking scenarios, therapeutic nursing interventions, and ongoing practice of technical skills within the context of the critical care practice environments.